Work Permits for Third-Country Nationals

 Changing Employers in Malta

-• The updated employment contract with the new employer.
+• Updated employment contract from the new employer

-• Any additional forms or documentation as required by Identità Malta, including the Skills Pass for hospitality workers, if applicable.
+• Any additional forms required by Identità Malta, including Skills Pass for hospitality sector applicants (if applicable)

 Renewal of Work Permits